xmonader/ewf/README.md

 *   **WorkflowTemplate**: A blueprint for a workflow, defining the sequence of activities (steps) to be executed.
 *   **Workflow**: A running instance of a `WorkflowTemplate`.
 Each workflow has a unique ID, its own state, and tracks its progress through the steps.
 *   **Store**: A persistence layer (e.g., `SQLiteStore`) that saves and loads workflow state, enabling resilience.
+*	**Queue**: A concurrent-safe in-memory structure that holds pending tasks or workflow jobs.
+*	**QueueEngine**: It acts as a scheduler and execution manager for queued jobs, ensuring:
+	- Automatic worker startup when a queue is created.
+	- Graceful shutdowns respecting context cancellation.
+	- Optional persistence layer integration for durable queues.

 ## Basic Usage